 2017 to 2020

-I first started using Discord in 2017, and my interest in the platform only grew over time.
+I started using Discord in 2017, and my interest only grew.
 By January 2019, I had joined Discord Testers, their crowd-sourced bug reporting programme, and by April 2019 I'd earned enough XP to unlock the Bug Hunter badge.
-Around the same time, I was also accepted into Discord's HypeSquad Events programme, though I never got the chance to represent Discord at any events.
+Around the same time, I was accepted into Discord's HypeSquad Events programme, though I never got the chance to represent Discord at any events.

 2020 to 2022

-When the pandemic hit, I suddenly had a lot more time while studying from home to learn new things and improve my skills.
-Until then, programming wasn't something I took all that seriously, but the project I had in mind kept pulling me back.
+When the pandemic hit, studying from home gave me a lot more time to learn.
+Until then, I had treated programming casually, but the project I had in mind kept pulling me back.

 2022 to 2023

 I've been a student at KTH Royal Institute of Technology since autumn 2022.
-By summer 2023, I decided to focus more actively on Fluxer.
-However, my studies still took up much of my time, so progress was sporadic, with stretches of downtime.
+By summer 2023, I decided to focus more actively on Fluxer, but my studies still took up much of my time, so progress was sporadic.

 In October 2022, I co-authored a medium-severity bug bounty report for a permission bypass vulnerability and submitted it to Discord's security team.
 The report earned my co-author and me a shared award of $1,500.